gjimzhou/MTH9815-Trading-System/README.md

 ### HistoricalDataService

 This service registers a ServiceListener on the following: PositionService, RiskService, ExecutionService, StreamingService, and InquiryService.
 It persists objects it receives from these services back into files positions.txt, risk.txt, executions.txt, streaming.txt, and allinquiries.txt via special Connectors for each type with a Publish() method on each Connector.
 There is a HistoricalDataService corresponding to each data type.
 When persisting positions, It persists each position for a given book.
 When persisting risk, it persists risk for each security.
 Use realistic PV01 values for each security.

+### Utility Functions

+In order to realize some funtionality of this trading system, some utility functions are created.